davidfrazao/my-grafana-tuto/compose/Topics/02-Elasticsearch-Kibana-Elasticsearch-exporter/lessons/02-01-Elasticsearch-Kibana-Elasticsearch-exporter.md

 ## 🧾 Obejctif of the lesson

 ### 🧩 Setup & Verification Checklist
+* [ ] Add the Elasticsearch Exporter configuration.
 * [ ] Start the stack using **Docker Compose** from the **VS Code Docker Extension**.
 * [ ] Access the **Prometheus** service — open [http://127.0.0.1:9090](http://127.0.0.1:9090) *(Ctrl + Click)*.
 * [ ] Access the **Grafana** service — open [http://127.0.0.1:3000](http://127.0.0.1:3000) *(Ctrl + Click)*.